-INCLUDED Transportation from/to your hotel in Panama City (please note that a $35 per person roundtrip surcharge based on 2+ persons must be added to day tours beginning and/or ending at Gamboa Rainforest Resort, Canopy Tower, Playa Bonita or hotels near Tocumen Airport), ferry shuttle between Panama City and Contadora Island, private boat tour on Contadora Island with bilingual guide from the island (boat with roof), snorkeling equipment.
+INCLUDED Transportation from/to your hotel in Panama City (please note that a $35 per person roundtrip surcharge based on 2+ persons must be added to day tours beginning and/or ending at Gamboa Rainforest Resort, Canopy Tower, Playa Bonita or hotels near Tocumen Airport), roundtrip ferry boat ride between Panama City and the Pearl Islands, bilingual Naturalist guide, lunch including water and ice tea, use of snorkel equipment and beach chairs (subject to availability).

 DISCLAIMER Prices and itineraries are correct at the time of printing, however, they are subject to change due to weather or local conditions, availabilities or factors beyond our control.